co5m0/Arxiv-pdf-downloader/README.md

-This is a simpl Python script to obtain direct links for download pdf from Arxiv archive.
+This is a simple Python script to obtain direct links for download pdf from Arxiv archive.

-# How it work
+# How it works
 The script will generate:

  1.  `index.txt` ( file contains a list of link )